Cosmic decision theories

 I might be wrong about that, and in fact maybe we do need all that cosmic shit.
 For now though, I will be kind to my soft money brain and will try to work it through via the not-very-cosmic, basic tools of mechanised decision theory, and then come back to more nakedly cosmic, asymptotic theories if I run into trouble.

-What do I mean by “cosmic asymptotics”?
+What exactly do I mean by “cosmic asymptotics”?
 I’m not sure yet, because I’m still trying to work through this material, but whatever weirdness goes off in your brain when someone talks about Newcomb’s paradox, that’s what I am pointing to.
-I will endeavour to make precise what I mean when I have found the words and intuition to do so
+I will endeavour to make precise what I mean when I have found the words and intuition to do so.

 Those notes follow.